duncantl/Rllvm/BuildingLLVM.md

 needs to be compiled  with support for libffi - the foreign function interface.

-Coincidentally, we have an R package that provides libffi in R - [Rffi](http://www.omegahat.net/Rffi).
+Coincidentally, we have an R package that provides libffi in R - [Rffi](http://www.omegahat.net/Rffi) - that allows one to invoke arbitrary compiled (C) routines.
+There is also the rdyncall package that provides another facility for this with some additional features.